-Members should NOT go to an emergency department for routine health care.
+Members should not go to an emergency department for routine health care.
+Members should call their PCP, (if applicable), for routine or nonemergency health care needs.
 They should call their PCP to schedule an appointment for routine health care needs.